-This parameter can be used to configure shared signal lines of the BGS5 module.
+This parameter can be used to configure shared signal lines of the ELS61-E module.
 Depending on the connected devices the setting determines the specific function assigned to the related signal line(s).
 Keep in mind that the functions assigned to shared lines are mutually exclusive.
-When a line is reserved for one interface, then <g_mode> parameter is automatically set to 'rsv' for all other interfaces that use this line.
+When a line is reserved for one interface, then the parameter is automatically set to 'rsv' for all other interfaces that use this line.

 For example, to enable the SPI interface select AT^SCFG="GPIO/mode/SPI", "std".
-This will automatically set AT^SCFG="GPIO/mode/ASC1", "rsv" for ASC1 (ASC1 lines used as SPI lines).
-At the same time this will lock the GPIO functionality of GPIO16-GPIO19.
+This will automatically set AT^SCFG="GPIO/mode/DSR0", "rsv" for DSR0 used as SPI_CLK line for SPI and AT^SCFG= "GPIO/mode/ASC1", "rsv" for ASC1 (ASC1 lines used as SPI lines).
+At the same time this will lock the GPIO functionality of GPIO3, GPIO16, GPIO17, GPIO19.

-To enable the DAI interface select AT^SCFG="GPIO/mode/DAI", "std".
-This will lock the GPIO functionality of GPIO20 - GPIO23.
+Likewise, to enable the second serial interface ASC1 select AT^SCFG="GPIO/mode/ASC1","std".